tpf-concurrent-benchmarks/grid_search_cpp/README.md

 The default ZMQ ports for the master are 5557 (PUSH) and 5558 (PULL).
 The ports in the worker must be the same as the ones in the master but interchanged.
 For instance, if the master is using 5557 (PUSH) and 5558 (PULL), the worker must use 5558 (PUSH) and 5557 (PULL).

+## Number of replicas

+If you wish to change the number of replicas, you can do so by changing the `N_WORKERS` environment variable (manager service) in the `docker-compose-deploy.yml` file.
+Also, you must set with the same value the `deploy.replicas` in the `worker` service in the same file.

 ## Makefile